 A Great Italian Wars game next: Imperialists try to stop the French escaping with some booty.
 One of the team was a bit concerned that they were outshone by the Yarkshire Gamer who was doing Italian Wars too.
 Not so!

-A small but very pretty Ancient Greek myth game.
-Low figure count, but very fine looking game, with lots of characterful terrain:
+A small but very lovely-looking Ancient Greek myth game.
+Low figure count, but still a visual feast, with lots of characterful terrain:

 A D-Day game next, following (I think) 6th Green Howards attacking after the beaches and into Normandy's interior through the next line of strongpoints.